AlphaAssay $ test my signal

 selection (deflated_out_at_n logic applies)

-7. examiner -> apply 1-6 to the validator itself; verdicts must be
+7. examiner -> apply 1-6 to the validator itself; pure/read work must

 Apply rule 7 to AlphaAssay too: run the golden specimens and try to catch